Rutger Bregman: Other activities

 In a TED presentation titled "Poverty Isn't a Lack of Character; It's a Lack of Cash" in April 2017, Bregman argued for a universal basic income as the solution to end poverty.

 In January 2019, Bregman took part in a panel debate at the World Economic Forum in Davos, where he criticised the event for its focus on philanthropy rather than tax avoidance and the need for fair taxation.
 His intervention was widely reported and followed on social media.

 A month after his Davos appearance, Bregman was interviewed remotely by Fox News anchor and journalist Tucker Carlson, with a recording originally being scheduled to air at a later point.
 Bregman told Carlson that the United States "could easily crack down on tax paradises" if they wanted to and that Fox News would not cover stories about tax evasion by the wealthy.
 He said that Carlson himself had been taking "dirty money" for years from the CATO Institute where he was senior fellow and which is "funded by Koch billionaires", Charles Koch and David Koch.
 He said that Carlson and other Fox News anchors are "millionaires paid by billionaires", referring to the Murdochs and, in Carlson's case, the Koch brothers.
 Bregman told Carlson that "what the Murdochs want you to do [on Fox News] is scapegoat immigrants instead of talking about tax avoidance".
 Carlson was angered by Bregman's comments, calling him a "moron" and telling him to "go fuck [himself]".
 Carlson later apologized for using profane language, but declared his comments towards Bregman were "genuinely heartfelt".
 A recording of the interview from Bregman's point of view was obtained by NowThis News, who released the video on 20 February 2019.
 It later exceeded four million views on YouTube.

 In 2023, he was a guest in the Dutch television program Van Rossem Vertelt of his colleague historian Maarten van Rossem where they philosophised about the next 80 years.

-Major themes
+Bregman gave the 2025 BBC Reith Lectures, entitled “Moral Revolution".

+Views

 The major themes of Bregman's works include universal basic income, the workweek and open borders.

+As of 2016, Bregman approvingly cited a 1968 US proposal for a guaranteed minimum income, put forward by President Richard Nixon, among others.
+He also cites a 1974–1979 Canadian federal government project in Dauphin, Manitoba, that temporarily eradicated poverty.
+Bregman proposed a 15-hour workweek.

+Following his first Reith Lecture, Bregman called himself an old-fashioned social democrat.